Czech and locale

-Unix FI systems allow for flexible national settings.
-Two basic options are language and coding.
+Unix systems on FI enable flexible locale settings.
+Two basic options are language and encoding settings.

-Language settings tell you how to talk to you.
-In what language are menus, error and other reports, and the like.
-The encoding setting defines the encoding of documents in editors, menu listings, and other texts that the system displays.
+Language settings tell you how programs should talk to you.
+In what language are menus, error and other messages, and so on.
+The encoding setting defines in what encoding the documents in the editors, menu listings and other texts that the system displays.

 localeon the command line.
-This command displays a set of variables that define the behavior of the locale (time format, phone numbers, money units, etc.).
+This command displays a set of variables that define the locale behavior (time format, phone numbers, monetary units, etc.).
 The format consists of two parts separated by a period, for example:

 en_US sk_SK fr_FRand many others.
-This section defines what language to use when communicating with a user.
+This section defines which language should be used to communicate with the user.
 Second part

-ISO8859-2defines the coding according to which the texts are interpreted.
-Other options include:
+ISO8859-2defines the encoding according to which the texts are interpreted.
+Other options are:

 ISO-8859-1 UTF-8 koi8rand many others.
-All the setup options the system knows can be listed with the command
+All setting options known to the system can be listed by command

-locale -aFor example, if you want to change the setting for the UTF-8 language (which we found as an option in the previous command statement), we will do this by:
+locale -aFor example, if you want to change the setting to English with UTF-8 encoding (which we found as an option in the list of the previous command), we do this by:

 export LANG=en_US.UTF-8in the ~ / .profile file.